 K.R.
 PORTER / SCIENCE PHOTO LIBRARY K.R.
 PORTER / SCIENCE PHOTO LIBRARY

 Mitochondrion.
-Coloured Transmission Electron Micrograph (TEM) of a mitochondrion inside a human cell, showing the double outer membrane and numerous internal membranes (cristae) where respiration takes place.
-The folded structure outside the mitochondrion (upper left) is rough endoplasmic reticulum, where the cell's proteins are made.
+Coloured Transmission Electron Mic- crograph (TEM) of a mitochondrion (green) inside a cell, showing the double outer membrane and numer- ous internal membranes (cristae) where respiration takes place.
+The folded structure outside the mit- ochondrion (right) is rough endoplasmic reticulum, where proteins are manufactured.
+The orange shapes at left are secretory granules containing digest- ive enzymes made by the cell.
 Mitochondria provide cells with energy by oxidising sugar and fat.
-They are found in almost all cells (sometimes times in thousands), carry their own DNA, and replicate autonomously.
-Mitochondria are thought to have evolved from a once free-living type of bacteria that formed a symbiotic partnership with primitive cells.
+They are found in almost all cells, have their own DNA, and replicate autonomously.
+This cell is from digestive enzyme-secreting (acinar) tissue from a bat's pancreas.
 Magnification unknown.

 Model release not required.
 Property release not required.